 Isn’t feeling this way a choice?

-it keeps us small and struggling.
+Isn’t focused on the fact that we feel “denied” a choice?
+This is a scarcity mindset, and it keeps us small and struggling.
 It makes us feel like all the good food in the world is gone, and we have nothing left.
 Which, of course is not true, but when we first find out we have food sensitivities, it’s easy to see it as the end of the world.
 And I get that because hey, cheese is awesome.

-But instead, could we adopt an #AbundanceMindset and actively seek out the foods that we can still eat, finding (and cherishing!) the ones that will satisfy us like gluten and
+But instead, could we adopt an #AbundanceMindset and actively seek out the foods that we can still eat, finding (and cherishing!) the ones that will satisfy us like gluten and dairy used to?

 A great example of this is what Cory shared on the JillFit Facebook page this morning: